Looking better naked.

 Then the answer is: It’s about the same so choose what you like best.

-However, if the questions is: Is steady state training better than HIIT?
+However, if the question is: Is steady state training better than HIIT?

 So let’s talk about HIIT